 What Constitutes An Offshore Corporation?

 The basic definition of an offshore corporation is an entity that’s established in a country other than the one where the owner resides and is a citizen.
-In a broader sense, it’s a corporation that’s set up and operates in some way within a nation that offers a more favorable tax environment.
+In a broader sense, it’s a corporation that’s set up and operates in some way within a nation that offers a more favourable tax environment.

 In some cases, you can set up the corporation in what’s considered a zero-tax country.
 That doesn’t mean you won’t pay local taxes, although that’s possible in some nations.
 What it does mean is that how your tax liability in your home country is determined may not involve any of the assets held by the offshore corporation.

 What’s The Process For Establishing An Offshore Corporation?

 In some ways establishing an offshore corporation is much like setting up a domestic one.
 You do need to settle on a name for the entity and there is the need to register it with the proper authority.
 Doing so involves preparing and submitting the documentation required by that registering agency.
 At the time your corporation is granted legal status in the country chosen, it’s also necessary to render any applicable fees and charges.

 One aspect that’s a little different is determining which offshore location would work best for your new corporation.
 This requires looking closely at the incentives offered by different countries as well as the tax requirements involved.
 It helps to understand what information, if any, that country reports back to domestic tax agencies.
 You also want to know what sort of local taxes you may need to pay, as well as how much in annual fees you must pay in order to maintain the corporation.